Contributing to TDS - developer guide

 The TDS codebase includes a script to run commitizen for a streamline commit-making experience:

-# Stage your files and make a commit using commitizen yarn cz ## At the `type` and `scope` prompts, you can press TAB to view options
+# Stage your files and make a commit using commitizen npm run cz ## At the `type` and `scope` prompts, you can press TAB to view options

 Example commit messages